jaewan99/ObsidianComputerScience/CSAPP/Chapter 6/Chapter 6.3 메모리 계층구조.md

 			- E.g. Referencing blocks 0, 8, 0, 8, 0, 8, ... would miss every time.
 	- Capacity miss
 		- Occurs when the set of active cache blocks (working set) is larger than the cache.

+Book

+### 6.3 Memory Hierarchy

+In general, the storage devices get slower, cheaper, and larger as we move from higher to lower levels.
+- At the highest level (L0) are a small number of fast CPU registers that the CPU can access in a single clock cycle.
+- Next are one or more small to moderate-size SRAM-based cache memories that can be accessed in a few CPU clock cycles.
+- These are followed by a large DRAM-based main memory that can be accessed in tens to hundreds of clock cycles.
+Next are slow but enormous local disks.
+- Finally, some systems even include an additional level of disks on remote servers that can be accessed over a network.

+### 6.3.1.
+Caching in Memory Hierarchy